FAQ’s About The Gravity Harvester And Misunderstood Facts About Helium.

 Isn’t helium flammable?
 No. Helium is not flammable.
 The helium in the Gravity Harvester cannot catch fire or explode.

 - Helium is stored in large steel bottles under extreme pressure.
 Unfortunately, many serious accidents have occurred when the nozzles of the helium bottles were accidentally broken off.
-If a nozzle is broken off, the bottle becomes a missile and ‘high pressure accidents’ happen.
+If a nozzle is broken off, the bottle then becomes a missile and ‘high pressure accidents’ happen.
 These 'high pressure accidents' are sometimes confused with explosions.
 The helium in the GH cannot explode, catch fire, or cause a ‘high pressure accident'.

 Question: